sogebot/sogeBot/docs/systems/miscellaneous.md

 `!subs` - show online subs count, last sub and how long ago

-`!followers` - show online followers count, last follow and how long ago
+`!followers` - show last follow and how long ago

 `!lastseen <username>` - when user send a message on your channel